Academic music courses, private lessons, and eight performing ensembles are among the Bienen School’s diverse offerings for nonmajors.

 - One music history course (from GEN MUS or MUSICOL)

 - Two music academic courses chosen from GEN_MUS, MUSICOL, MUS_TECH, MUS_COMP, or MUSIC_ED

 - Two credits of electives (can be additional music courses or a combination of ensembles and nonmajor lessons; students are required to audition for the nonmajor lesson program and for music ensembles)

-A. Yes.
+Yes.
 Auditions are held the first week of classes in the fall quarter.
-Sign-up sheets for audition times will be posted.
+Learn more about scheduling Auditions.

 Contact the ensemble director regarding auditions and placement.
 Students interested in a jazz ensemble audition should contact Bernard Scavella firstname.lastname@example.org.

-A. Yes, students must register by the add deadline, even if the class is taken for 0 credit.
+Yes, students must register by the add deadline, even if the class is taken for 0 credit.
 To register for a class, lesson, or ensemble after the first week of classes, go to RCMA 2-115 or email email@example.com.
-A fee will be charged for courses added late.

-A. Once you are registered for music lessons or ensembles, contact email@example.com to have your WildCARD activated in RCMA 2-000.
+Once you are registered for music lessons or ensembles, contact email@example.com to have your WildCARD activated for access to Regenstein.